 FROM BENIDORM, WITH LOVE

-Benidorm is actually a very peculiar city in the Costa Blanca of Alicante (the same White Coast as Calp) with big, bulky, disproportionate skyscrapers along the coastline, a sign of a misunderstood notion of progress from the 70s and the 80s with a hint (of a massive splash) of very bad taste.
+Benidorm is actually a very peculiar city in the Costa Blanca of Alicante (the same White Coast as Calp) with big, bulky, disproportionate skyscrapers along the coastline, a sign of a misunderstood notion of progress from the 70s and the 80s with a hint (or a big splash) of very bad taste.

-There are two wide sandy beaches, Levante Beach and Poniente Beach, are backed by palm-lined promenades, bars and their correspondent rows of skyscrapers.
+There are two wide sandy beaches, Levante and Poniente, and they are backed by palm-lined promenades, bars, pubs, discos (all in English, Dutch, German, Russian) and rows of ugly skyscrapers.

 My first image of Benidorm was Martin Parr’s photographs from 1997.
 As he told me not long ago, places that are completely overrun are one of the best to be a tourist.
 And I guess to some extent as I enjoy and understand Parr’s work I wanted to feel and experience a small dosis of the realness of a place like Benidorm.